d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 In the following sections, we will introduce several heuristic concepts commonly used to design deep networks.

-Progress in this field mirrors that of VLSI (Very Large Scale Integration) in chip design where engineers moved from placing transistors to logical elements to logic blocks :cite:`Mead.1980`.
+Progress in this field mirrors that of VLSI (very large scale integration) in chip design where engineers moved from placing transistors to logical elements to logic blocks :cite:`Mead.1980`.